Hatsune Miku: Project Diva (video game): Dreamy Theater

-Hatsune Miku: Project DIVA Dreamy Theater is a downloadable game for the PlayStation 3 that enables the game to be played on the console, with the use of a PlayStation Portable, that was released on June 24, 2010.
-The game can be downloaded from the PlayStation Store and must be installed on both the PlayStation 3 and PlayStation Portable to facilitate connectivity between the two devices.
-The game features exactly the same gameplay as the portable version but with upgraded graphics that are on par with an average PlayStation 3 game.
-The game however requires the PlayStation Portable to be plugged into the PlayStation 3 and all times whilst playing the game.
+Hatsune Miku: Project DIVA Dreamy Theater is a downloadable game for the PlayStation 3 that enables the game to be played on the console, with the use of a PlayStation Portable (PSP), that was released on June 24, 2010.
+The game can be downloaded from the PlayStation Store and must be installed on both the PS3 and PSP to facilitate connectivity between the two devices.
+The game features exactly the same gameplay as the portable version but with upgraded graphics that are on par with an average PS3 game.
+The game however requires the PSP to be plugged into the PS3 at all times whilst playing the game.